etimou/frisquet-arduino/README.md

 - frisquet-ERS-command to command your boiler using ERS protocol (don't forget to set the ID of your boiler)

 Setup tutorial (in French) : https://github.com/ChristopheHD/frisquet-arduino/wiki/Installation

+# Support

+You can have help :
+- On this github
+- On this thread (French only) : http://easydomoticz.com/forum/viewtopic.php?f=17&t=1486
+- On this community (mention @ChristopheHD) : https://community.jeedom.com/